consoledotdev/home/content/interviews/zigi-nir-benson.md

 We do all this to help manage all your mundane coding tasks directly from Slack.
 This means that Zigi users start their day with a personalized checklist of all the action items that are on their table.
-We help them streamline collaboration, like identifying pull requests with no reviewers and offering it up, reminding the team members to complete the review.
+Zigi provides full support for the Pull Review process, helping to speed up collaborative tasks, like finding reviewers, pinging teammates - I'm proud to say that we managed to decrease the waiting time for pull request response to almost zero.
 We also help them as a real-time assistant throughout the day with just the right information that they need, taking different time zones and work weeks into account.

 Zigi also takes care of non-coding tasks, like correlating tickets with PRs, updating tickets, and many other workflow processes that you usually need to